Registration: 8:00 - 8:30 am

 Non-Credit Continuing Ed.

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 PDHs to professional engineers and 7.0 continuing education hours to architects* in many states.
+This seminar is open to the public and offers 7.0 PDHs to professional engineers, including 1.0 ethics hour, and 7.0 HSW continuing education hours to architects in all states.
 Educators and courses are not subject to preapproval in Ohio.

 This course offers a non-credit continuing education opportunity to contractors.
 It has not been approved by any state contractor licensing entity for licensing maintenance.

 Attendance will be monitored and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.